Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Background

 Colombia has suffered one of the world's longest-running internal conflicts.
 The conflict has its roots in struggles for land rights and ownership, political exclusion, and weak institutions \citep{Sanchez2001}.
 Its persistence has been explained as the result of international influences and drug trafficking \citep{Deas2015}, as well as the decentralization of local politics and public spending \citep{SanchezPalau2006}.
-The start of the conflict coincided with the founding of the FARC, Colombia's largest and best-equipped rebel group, which originally comprised militant communists and peasant self-defense groups.
+The start of the conflict coincided with the founding of the FARC, Colombia's largest and best-equipped rebel group, which was originally comprised militant communists and peasant self-defense groups.
 The FARC's main stated aim always has been to redistribute land to the poor.

-In addition to the FARC, other armed groups have participated in Colombia's conflict, including smaller left-wing insurgents, and several right-wing paramilitary groups.
-The most important left-wing insurgent other than the FARC is the National Liberation Army (ELN), which initially consisted of students, Catholic radicals inspired by the liberation theology movement, and left-wing intellectuals who hoped to replicate Fidel Castro's communist revolution.\footnote{Even though several former leaders of the ELN were priests from the Catholic church, there has never been a close relationship or alliance between the Catholic church and the ELN.
-On the contrary, the Colombian Catholic church harshly criticized those priests who took up arms and joined the ELN \cite[][pp. 34-35]{Gonzalez2005}, and has always supported governmental structures and the priorities of elites \cite[][p.
+In addition to the FARC, other armed groups have participated in Colombia's conflict, including smaller left-wing insurgents and several right-wing paramilitary groups.
+The most important left-wing insurgent other than the FARC is the National Liberation Army (ELN), which initially consisted of students, Catholic radicals inspired by the liberation theology movement, and left-wing intellectuals who hoped to replicate Fidel Castro's communist revolution.\footnote{Even though several former leaders of the ELN were Catholic priests, there has never been a close relationship or alliance between the Catholic Church and the ELN.
+To the contrary, the Colombian Catholic Church harshly criticized those priests who took up arms and joined the ELN \cite[][pp. 34-35]{Gonzalez2005}, and consistently supported governmental structures and priorities of elites \cite[][p.
 258]{LaRosa2000}.}

-As for the paramilitary groups, some authors have associated their origin with local elites and drug cartels that faced threats of kidnapping and extortion from the guerrillas and felt betrayed by the central government's favorable view of political competition, agrarian reforms and peace talks \citep{Romero2005, GutierrezBaron2005, Lopez2010cap1}.
+As for paramilitary groups, some authors associate their origin with local elites and drug cartels that faced threats of kidnapping and extortion from guerrillas and felt betrayed by the central government's favorable view of political competition, agrarian reforms and peace talks \citep{Romero2005, GutierrezBaron2005, Lopez2010cap1}.
 In 1997, paramilitary factions formed a national coalition called the United Self-Defense Groups of Colombia (AUC).
 Its creation considerably increased the effectiveness of the paramilitaries.

 In 2002, with the arrival of a new president who eventually offered de-facto amnesty to paramilitaries, the level of violence began to decline, and by the end of the 2000s, the severity of the conflict decreased significantly.
 In July 2016, the Colombian government and the FARC signed a historic peace deal, which earned then-Colombian President Juan Manuel Santos the 2016 Nobel Peace Prize.